 Of different types of logos, logo symbols are quite famous.
 It’s a graphic or icon-based logo.
-When you think such kinds of logos, some names that come to your mind are Twitter, Apple, Target, and more.
-Each of these brands has an emblematic logo, which is easily identifiable.
+When you think of such kinds of logos, some names that come to your mind are Twitter, Apple, Target, and more.
+Each of these brands has a symbolic logo, which is easily identifiable.

 04. Abstract Logos

 These types of logos have pictures, but they avoid literal representation.
 You can use any abstract geometric form to symbolize your business.
 Some of the best examples of these types of logo designs are Nike swoosh, Adidas flower, the divided circle of Pepsi, and so forth.